mvaganov/CmdLineAsteroids/notes.md

 Two dimensional vectors are extremely common in game programming frameworks. this is a very basic 2D vector structure, which we'll add to during the tutorial.

+`Vec2` is an Object Oriented structure.
+In the OOP style, `Vec2` is a combination of variables that describe two dimensional space, and functions that support use of this structure.

+`Vec2` makes all of it's members public.
+As a general rule, it's bad practice in OOP to have everything public; Instead, an Object should hide as many implementation details as possible, with public accessors and properties.
+This is done to make changing implementation details easier in the future, and to avoid burdening programmers with implementation details.
+However, this specific class is often designed this way, because it is simple enough for most programmers to understand completely with little effort, and unlikely to change it's already written functionality later.

+Also, my tutorial expects you to implement style and code improvements later, because it is good practice.

-this code is very densly written, using inlined curlybrackets for simple lines of code, and the expression-bodied fat-arrow for single line methods.
+this code is very densly written, with little vertical whitespace, using inlined curlybrackets for simple lines of code, and the expression-bodied fat-arrow for single line methods.
+I want it to be easy to see without scrolling, and easy copy.

 this code also shows operator overloading, an implicit constructor that converts tuples into 2D vectors, and an interpolated string.
 	these features are not available in all other languages, but I am taking advantage of their inclusion in C-sharp.